JeremiahKaren/35percent.github.io/_posts/2018-12-22-southwark-gives-delancey-a-helping-hand.md

 ---
 ## Council passes up chance of refusing Elephant Shopping Centre application

-As we anticipated in our [last blogpost](http://35percent.org/2018-12-16-mayor-approves-shopping-centre/) Delancey missed the deadline for completing the legal S106 agreement that seals [the planning approval](http://35percent.org/2018-07-09-delancey/) for the shopping centre redevelopment.
+As we anticipated in our [last blogpost](http://35percent.org/2018-12-16-mayor-approves-shopping-centre/) Delancey missed the deadline for completing the legal S106 agreement that seals [the planning approval](http://35percent.org/2018-07-09-delancey/) for the shopping centre's demolition and redevelopment.

 Missing the deadline put the power of refusing the redevelopment application back into the Southwark Council's hands, a decision it had every reason to take given, amongst other things, Delancey's [failure to secure planning approval of Castle Square](http://35percent.org/2018-12-16-mayor-approves-shopping-centre/), the temporary facility for traders.
 Planning Sub-committee B [deferred a decision on the  application](http://35percent.org/2018-12-16-mayor-approves-shopping-centre/)to allow officers time to ['corroborate rent levels](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!12dhIwvd2JFDUQgBXBnMXA%3d%3d!%7d%7d%7d) paid by traders' and to check whether they would be paying more or less rent, if they moved to Castle Sq.